 Okay, our baby is the cutest baby in the world.
 We know it, everyone else knows it (they just might not know that they know it).
 And the vast majority of stuff that they do is 100 percent adorable.
 Sneezing a spray of snot into your face is not one of those things.

 If your baby is under three or four months, they won't yet have learned the reflex of opening their mouth to breath, which is why they get so upset if their nose is clogged (poor things).
 That leads to a lot of discomfort for them and for you too.

 If you want a little help on this front, pop down to the pharmacy and pick up a bottle of Clear Little Noses solution.
 It works wonders clearing up your baby's nose.
 It's a natural solution and completely preservative-free, so don't be worrying about putting anything nasty into your baby's nose.
 Plus it has a moisturising effect, which was great as the little one's nose had gone all red and dry from the constant running.
-(This solution also helps prevent cold so it's a handy one to have around if you notice any symptoms coming on.)
+(This solution also helps prevent colds so it's a handy one to have around if you notice any symptoms coming on.)

 5. The contagion

 We hope that this isn't a problem for you.
 I mean, our immune system has had years to build up an immunity to these colds, so we really should be fine by now.
-Unfortunately, ours decided to let us down and, just as Baby was starting to improve, we feel the symptoms of a cold start to take over our own bodies.
+Unfortunately, ours decided to let us down and, just as Baby was starting to improve, we felt the symptoms of a cold start to take over our own bodies.